2017 Tennessee Volunteers football team

 The 2017 Tennessee Volunteers football team represented the University of Tennessee in the 2017 NCAA Division I FBS football season.
 The Volunteers played their home games at Neyland Stadium in Knoxville, Tennessee and competed in the Eastern Division of the Southeastern Conference (SEC).
 They were led by fifth-year head coach Butch Jones until his firing on November 12.
 Brady Hoke was named the interim head coach for the remainder of the season.

 The team finished the season 4–8, 0–8 in SEC play in last place in the Eastern Division and the SEC.
-They were the first Tennessee team in program history to lose eight games in a season, as well as the first to not win an SEC game since becoming a charter member of the conference in 1932.
+This were the first team in Tennessee's football history to lose eight games in a season, as well as the first to not win an SEC game since becoming a charter member of the conference in 1932.
+It is still the worst on-field record in Tennessee history.

 Offseason

 Departures

 Departures of scholarship players from the 2016 team.